Areas of Specialization

 "Sometimes the problem is not actually what it appears to be.
 Thorough neuropsychological testing can provide not only an accurate diagnosis but also an in depth description of how the person's mind works.
 Then it becomes clear what the appropriate intervention(s) should be."

 Dr. Gail Silverstein earned her Ph.D. in Clinical Psychology in 1981.
 Since that time she has worked as a psychotherapist, first in the Boston area, and then in Philadelphia and South Jersey.
-She is licensed as a psychologist in New Jersey and Pennsylvania.
+She is licensed as a psychologist in New Jersey.
 Dr. Silverstein sees children, adolescents, and adults with a wide variety of problems in both family and individual therapy.
 She is also a clinical neuropsychologist.

 Dr. Silverstein completed a post-doctoral certificate in Neuropsychology at Drexel University.
 A significant part of her work at Centra includes doing neuropsychological evaluations of children, adolescents, and adults.
 The process approach which Dr. Silverstein uses in these evaluations not only yields a set of scores but also involves a detailed analysis of the errors people make.
 This allows her to gain an in-depth understanding of how people approach problems and the nature of their learning style as well as what their cognitive strengths and weaknesses are.
 Many of these evaluations are for the purpose of diagnosing problems such as ADD/ADHD, language-based or non-verbal learning disabilities, autism spectrum disorders, or post-concussion syndrome.
 Detailed recommendations for appropriate educational programming, accommodations, and modifications as well as strategies which can be used at home are included.
 This type of testing is often needed to document these problems so as to get extra time or other necessary accommodations for the SAT, LSAT, GRE, and other professional examinations.
 Neuropsychological testing can also help to describe cognitive functioning in a way that can improve interpersonal relationships and facilitate the therapeutic process.
 Dr. Silverstein believes that her training in neuropsychology has enhanced her therapy skills, giving her an in-depth understanding of the struggles of people with ADHD, learning disabilities, autism spectrum disorders, and concussions.